 Pre- or corequisite(s): None.

-Introduces students to the interdisciplinary field of performance studies, situating performance as both an object of study and a lens through which to view the world.
+An introduction to the interdisciplinary field of performance studies, situating performance as both an object of study and a lens through which to view the world.
+Students engage in historical contextualization and performance analysis, while critically and creatively exploring the boundaries of what is/what can be termed performance.

 3 credits